Disclaimer: in this article, I relate to my personal experience. My opinions are my own.

 - Leave Amazon and loose 6 weeks of paid parental leave.
 Also, loose all of my unvested stocks (thousands of thousands of USD).

 - Buy a floating home in Vancouver.
 How would this solve our issues?
 It wouldn’t.
 But it got me distracted for a few days!

 I stopped positioning myself as a victim.
 I worked on my EGO (Ego is your enemy!).
 I dragged my ass to work.
 I found the willpower to get the job done, knowing that I was working towards a solution.
 I could see the end of the tunnel.
 I knew I could count on Erwan to support me.

 I was studying to pass interviews until late at night.
 I didn’t have the luxury to take extra time off with my second child due in a few months.
 I spent my evenings and weekends studying.
 We left for Belgium the whole month of June 2019, 4 weeks.
 I worked two weeks remote and I took two weeks off to study for upcoming interviews.

-However, I have got to say, it was hard to promote and sell myself to a team while my self-esteem had been shred into pieces for months.
-I must have talked to 15 different teams at Amazon, and waited until I felt a good vibe about the manager and the team.
+However, I have got to say; it was hard to promote and sell myself to a team while my self-esteem had been shred into pieces for months.
+I must have talked to 15 different teams at Amazon and waited until I felt a good vibe about a manager and a team.

 I dealt with rejections from other teams.